 - Corrected deficiencies found in OPC HVAC System Summary Reports

 - New equipment, additions and relocation of existing equipment

 The $1.1M SimLEARN/ Resuscitation Education Initiative (REdi) project included a comprehensive simulation testing methodology on an active site, with a fast-track schedule, and incorporated: 1. a pre-assessment; 2. simulation testing; and 3. mitigation support and guidance of continuous improvement.

 The results of this testing showed there were no call boxes or call buttons in parking lots, common areas, and patient care areas.
 Triple C developed a design that included the required equipment at appropriate locations and the utility infrastructure (electrical service and telecommunication services) to enable the construction and activation of call boxes or call buttons on the Albuquerque, New Mexico campus.
 All utility and grounds/landscaping services were completed for the safe and convenient installation of the approved equipment.

-The project builds approximately 13,700 GSF of VA Primary Care space and implements the Patient Aligned Care Team (PACT) model.
-The project will be the first of a planned multi-structure complex and will require consideration for future vertical and/or horizontal expansions.
+The project designs approximately 13,700 GSF of VA Primary Care space and implements the Patient Aligned Care Team (PACT) model.
+The project is the first of a planned multi-structure complex and requires consideration for future vertical and/or horizontal expansions.
 The buildings primary utilization is to Expand Primary Care for Implementation of the PACT model.